 The router will usually need to be reset to get a new IP address.

 Setting up a new cable modem is an easy task and a good way to save on cost long term.

 Deciding on which modem to buy will be the hardest part since there are many available.

-Depending on your internet service provider speeds a top end modem may not help with faster transfers.
+Depending on your internet service provider speeds a top-end modem may not help with faster transfers.

-Simply be sure to read the reviews on Amazon or elsewhere to see which modem is a good fit for you.
+Simply be sure to read the reviews on Amazon, forums, or elsewhere to see which modem is a good fit for you.